 Please have at least two higher level, open-ended questions for your interviewer.
 To reiterate, these should not be questions that can be answered through a review of the website, a google search or reading any of the work published by the leadership team.
 These questions should help us understand your passions, or help you understand our passion for creating this intentional community for twice exceptional young men.

-Finally, if you require any special accommodation for the interview or for the position, please make sure that we are aware.
+Finally, if you require any special accommodation for the interview or for the position at camp, please make sure that we are aware.
 For example, if your sister is getting married and you need to have a weekend to attend the wedding, let us know.
 If you are interviewing for a job as a principal or school social worker in the fall and you know you’ll need to have a flexible day off once or twice during the summer, please let us know this as well.
+We are good– but not all of us can read minds.
+It is your sole responsibility to be transparent and honest with yourself and us about your abilities and any needs for reasonable accommodations.

 We are proud of our staff.
 Those whom we invite back are hard-working, ethical, trustworthy, caring, and incredibly skilled individuals who will help you every step of the way if you are hired to be part of our team.